jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 <img src="https://github.com/jermspeaks/jermspeaks.github.io/blob/master/assets/images/7_Degrees_Of_Strangers_Letterhead.png?raw=true" alt="7 Degrees of Strangers Letterhead" width="600" />

+## Announcements

+Thanks for reading the Jear Bear Letters!
+Before we begin, I'd just like to say thanks for the support.
+I really appreciate your continued readership.

+If you're a new reader or have missed the past few letters from the new series, "Seven Degrees of Strangers", you can find [the archive on tinyletter](http://tinyletter.com/jeremywong/archive) or check out [the new section on my website](http://www.craftbyzen.com/letters/season-three/).

+That's all.
+Back to the newsletter.

 ## Introduction

 Welcome to the Jear Bear Letter's third letter of the series "Seven Degrees of Strangers".
-If you've just started reading this series, I interview a stranger one degree of separation at a time.
+If you've started reading this series, I interview a stranger one degree of separation at a time.
 This week, I'm presenting a conversation I had with Joe Lazarra.
 He runs a butcher shop and fish market in Carmel, Indiana.
 He also happens to be the previous interviewee, Evan, father's best friend.

 Joe has walked an unconventional path.
 We dive into his past work, his butcher shop, and so much more.

 ## Enter Joe Lazzara

 I wasn't expecting Joe to be a masterful storyteller.
 If you ever talk to him, he has a very solid sense of self.
 He started his story by transporting me back over a century ago.
 His great grandparents grew up in Sicily.
-Because the number of times Sicilians have been conquered, other Italians call them outsiders.
+Different invaders have conquered Sicily time and time again.
+So much so that other Italians call them outsiders.
 Sicilians have a different dialect and different culture.
 They value family, culture and food.
 Especially food.

 Joe's grandparents and their brothers sold produce in California and southern Indiana.
-Joe prefaced their lives and business were riddled with stories of escapades, murders, and running from the KKK.
+Their lives included stories of escapades, murders, and running from the KKK.
 If I ever get to hang out with Joe, I'd love him to tell me some of them.
 What's important to Joe is the Sicilian heritage followed them to America.

 Joe's mother learned recipes passed down from the older generation.
 Joe's aunt taught his mother how to cook, handing them generation to generation.
 Needless to say, the family bonds over food, like Joe helping make the sauce.